Subscribe & Save·7 min read

 • Subscribe & Save Top-Off.
 A subscriber orders extra of a product they already subscribe to, at their S&S discount.
 Almost all of today’s activity, and the half that may be working.

 • Buy Again & Save.
 A separate, new program.
-A Prime customer who bought a product before gets your S&S discount on a reorder without subscribing, as long as they buy five eligible S&S products in one order (which can be from different brands).
+A Prime customer who bought a product before gets your S&S discount when they reorder it, without subscribing and with no basket minimum.
+A single eligible item qualifies.
 This is what July 23 opens up, and the half to worry about.

 At a glance: about 95% of top-off orders went to existing subscribers, the discount doubled from 5% to 10%, and the same subscribers reorder about 18% more year over year.